CodoWIzard/CodoWIzard/README.md

 🚀**Skills I want to learn...**
 - Being an even better universal backend engineer!
-- Embedded Systems technology
+- Data science
-- Linux & Security
+- Deeper understanding of Cyber Security

 💭**If i'm not working/studying, you'd see me...**
-- Playing baseball
+- Playing or watching baseball
-- Programming & CTF
+- Enjoying the weather
 - Taking care of my plants

 🚩My career goal is to be an expert in engineering & programming and be a great mathematician.